Anna Wing: Career

-Wing is best known for portraying the Beale and Fowler family matriarch Lou Beale on EastEnders from the show's inception in February 1985, until the character was killed off in July 1988.
+Wing is best known for playing the Beale and Fowler family matriarch Lou Beale on EastEnders from the show's inception in February 1985, until the character was killed off in July 1988.
 She quit her role in the hit show as she was unhappy with the direction in which it was going, but later reflected that it may not have been the right decision.

 Wing studied at the Croydon School of Acting in London, and appeared in London repertory theatre for over 65 years.
 She also performed in Canada at the Stratford Festival in 1967.

 She made an earlier soap appearance in Market in Honey Lane for ATV in the late 1960s.
-She also had a role in the Doctor Who serial "Kinda" in 1982.
+She also had a role in the Doctor Who serial Kinda in 1982.
 Other TV credits include The Witches and the Grinnygog, Dixon of Dock Green, Z-Cars, Play for Today and in 1976 in The Sweeney episode On the Run in which she played Mrs. Haldane.
 Her film career included roles in Billy Liar (1963), Two Gentlemen Sharing (1969), The 14 (1973) which also featured her future EastEnders co-star June Brown, A Doll's House starring Jane Fonda (1973), Providence (1977), The Hound of the Baskervilles (1978), The Ploughman's Lunch (1983), and 3 British horror films – Full Circle (1977), The Godsend (1980) and Xtro (1983), in which her character was killed by a life-size Action Man doll.

 After leaving EastEnders, Wing continued to work on stage, playing the medium, Madame Arcati, in Noël Coward's comedy Blithe Spirit.
 She also had numerous television roles, including parts in Casualty, Doctors, French and Saunders, The Bill, as well as adding her vocal talents to the animated series Fungus the Bogeyman.
 Her later film credits included The Calcium Kid with Orlando Bloom, Tooth (2004), in which she played an ancient fairy), and Grandma in the 2007 film Son of Rambow.

 In May 2005, she attended the British Soap Awards, where she presented June Brown with a lifetime achievement award for Brown's portrayal of Dot Branning in EastEnders.
 In 2005, by now aged 91, Wing formed part of the cast of the short film Ex Memoria, directed by Josh Appignanesi and produced by Oscar-winning producer Mia Bays.
 The short film tells of an elderly woman's struggle with Alzheimer's disease.
 Ex Memoria was nominated for a British Independent Film Award for Best Short in 2006.

 In 2009, aged 94, she worked on a short film, Numbers Up, from Guildhall Pictures.
 The same year Wing was appointed Member of the Order of the British Empire (MBE) in the 2009 Birthday Honours for her services to drama and charity.

 In April 2012, she appeared in the music video for Quarrel's 'Is It Cool?'.